 How Adaptation Is Implemented in Scrum

 - Sprint Backlog Adjustments: During the sprint, if new insights or changes emerge, the team can adapt the sprint backlog to accommodate them.
-Jira Software allows teams to create a dedicated board for their sprint backlog, making it easy to track changes, prioritize tasks, and ensure that the backlog aligns with the evolving project requirements.
+Jira allows teams to create a dedicated Scrum Board for their sprint backlog, making it easy to track changes, prioritize tasks, and ensure that the backlog aligns with the evolving project requirements.

 - Sprint Review Feedback: Feedback gathered during the sprint review guides adaptations for upcoming sprints.
-With Jira Software, teams can set up a second board specifically for sprint reviews and retrospectives.
+With Jira, teams can set up a cross project board specifically for sprint reviews and retrospectives.
 This dual-board approach facilitates a smooth transition from reviewing feedback to planning adaptations, ensuring that valuable insights are translated into actionable improvements.

 Benefits of Adaptation in Scrum